- Ceramic Arts Daily - http://ceramicartsdaily.org -

 Color Splash: How to Make Vibrant Bursts of Color on Pottery Using Ceramic Colorants and Slip

 Impressing textures into soft clay and then playing with those textures in the glazing process is loads of fun (in my humble opinion).
 I often do washes of color on my textured surfaces, leaving concentrations of the glaze or colorant in the recesses.
 But sometimes when I wash the slip or glaze off, the color loses its vibrancy.
-So I loved this tip from Lana Wilson in the September/October 2009 issue of Pottery Making Illustrated.
+So I loved this tip from Lana Wilson.
 Lana uses steel wool rather than water and a sponge and maintains the bright color of the slips she uses.

 Today, Annie Chrietzberg explains Lana’s process and shares the clear glaze recipe she uses to make her work food safe. – Jennifer Harnetty, editor.